staruth0/reepls-web/brainstorm.md

 Problems from backend: sending media as object, not changing the username, google auth,

 preference should include user choosing to have cognitive mode on etc

+---

+After changing profile, refresh the page and refetch the user because stuff has changed No importing from public